joyrexus/joyrexus.github.com/sgm/tohf/README.md

 ![select stop](pix/3-stop.png)

+In this example, we've now selected a duration of time extending from 1.37 to 2.84 seconds.

 ---

+Note how the hand rendering utilizes the full screen width and height to make fine-grained gestural movement easier to perceive.
+As a result, the hand rendering may partly overlap the playback controls, but in practice we haven't found this to be a problem.
+(If we find it is a problem, we can constrain the hand rendering to a smaller viewing space.)

 In addition to starting and stopping times, a downward arrow button will appear.
 Click this button to download the CSV file containing the